wrathtafarian/js-charts/wiki/charts/Line Charts.md

 ##### Data Series: 📋 js-values

 There are three `js-values` input containers.
 Each container represents one data series (or data set) on the chart.
 In the example, each container represents one product line.

-##### Customization: 🖌️ Style Directives

- - The `js-color-palette` style directive sets a list of three colors to be used on the chart.
-Each color is assigned to a data series (or data set) in a round robin rotation assignment.
- - The `js-datalabel-font-size` sets a font-size of `14px` for all data labels on the chart.
- - The `js-datalabel-font-weight` sets a font-weight of `600` for all data labels on the chart.
- - The `js-datalabel-text-color` sets a foreground color of `white` for all data labels on the chart.
- - The `js-value-bar-series-margin` sets a gap of `10px` between each bar on the chart.

-> 💡 See the [js-chart-examples](https://github.com/wrathtafarian/js-chart-examples/charts/bar%20charts.md) repo for many detailed examples of how to use different types of **bar charts**.